 Super fan: He's passionate about the Miami High School Wardogs and the Oklahoma Sooners.

 Music man: He loves to crank up the Earth, Wind and Fire music.

-Bet you didn't know: His position as NCPA president involves quite a bit of travel, but he took his first flight at age 25 when he was his brother's "plus one" at an event in Durango, Colo.
+Bet you didn't know: His past position as NCPA president involved quite a bit of travel, but he took his first flight at age 25 when he was his brother's "plus one" at an event in Durango, Colo.

 First vice president Wilson of Midwest City, Okla., currently co-owns Valu-Med Pharmacy in Midwest City, Bestyet Pharmacy in Harrah, and Valu-Med Pharmacy in Ft.
 Gibson, all in Oklahoma.
 He is a member of the Oklahoma State Board of Pharmacy, a past president of the Oklahoma Pharmacists Association, and adjunct clinical professor at the University of Oklahoma College of Pharmacy, his alma mater.

 Second vice president Kim, owns a specialty pharmacy and four community retail pharmacies, which include the oldest and second oldest community pharmacies in the District of Columbia.
 He is currently the chairman of the Care Pharmacies Board of Directors and is active in other pharmacy-affiliated organizations.
 Kim is a graduate of the Howard University College of Pharmacy and was part of the first ever entry-level PharmD class to graduate from Howard University.